 I haven’t found many if any faults with the Smashbox L.A.
 Lights Lip & Cheek Colors.
 These four shades are the perfect ensemble for that laid-back natural beach look many of us want.
 The application is as simple as (after you’ve done your concealing) drawing lines and then blend with your fingers and voilá, you’re done!
 This is minimal makeup at its best.

 The formula goes on creamy and sets to a very light-barely-there-feeling on the skin, but still giving you a luminous glow that stays for hours.
 Well, as long as you’re not with your hands in your face, the color won’t fade drastically at the end of the day.
 In my opinion, it just gets a more natural looking for every hour.

-What may be disappointing is that the full size product, fooling one with their chunky appearance, does not contain much product.
-But a little do goes a long way, and I still got much use of the minis that I’ve been using almost daily.
+What may be disappointing is that the full-size product, fooling one with their chunky appearance, does not contain much product.
+But a little does go a long way, and I still got much use of the minis that I’ve been using almost daily.

 Get this kit and the sticks on